Spot risks early

 - Skip click_unix_timestamp = 0 / null (clickless coupon tracking is intentional)

-- Require >=50 clicks per affiliate × sub1 combo so we don't flag noise
+- Require >=50 clicks per affiliate and sub1 combo so we don't flag noise

 - Confirm any high-score (>=5) flag using two windows: last 7 days AND last 14 days.
-A signal that only trips on 7 but not 14 is a one-off spike — drop the score by 2 and re-evaluate.
+A signal that only trips on 7 but not 14 is a one-off spike: drop the score by 2 and re-evaluate.
 Reduces false positives from a single bad day.

 - If sub1 is empty across an entire affiliate, note "no sub-ID granularity available" and